 Since time immemorial, fish was placed to an auspicious position in many religious and ceremonial practices in Bengal.
 Two medieval to late modern Mangalkavyas including Chandimangal (1594-1606) and Annadamangal (c.
 1752) are some of the early references to Bengali dishes and even referred to venison meat, tortoise egg, and dried fish which were considered almost sacrilegious to the middle-class Bengalis in the 18th century.
 Mentions of fish as an intrinsic part of Bengali cuisine are resonated in the anecdotal accounts of Shriharsha’s Naishadhacharita, Bhavadeva Bhatta’s Prayashcittaprakarana, Chandimangal by Mukundaram, Kalviveka by Jimutvahana and Brihaddharmapurana.
 In Bengal, the fish production was known from the reign of Pal dynasty (810-850 AD).
 The use of dry fish can be referred from Sarbanada, the composer of Tikasarbashwa (1159-60), who put down that the Bengalis were fond of “Sihuli” or dry fish (Saha 1970).
 During the 19th century, colonial conditions produced a new, “hybrid” Bengali cuisine, which however was cast in an idiom of authenticity and a specifically modern understanding of the “traditional.”
 At this time, railways as a new means of inland connection, started to get impetus in inter-state and intra-state trades wherein fish from Bengal travelled to different cities of India, especially the port cities like Bombay, Visakhapatnam, Chennai etc. Through the hands of imperial rulers, new fish recipes such as Jewish fried fish, English rohu fish curry etc were introduced in Bengal.
 However, in the book Pak Pranali, Mukhopadhyay had a different opinion about fish curry and he defined curry as: “Europeans learnt to cook “curry” from the Jews and the Jews learnt it from the Muslims.
 Food became a locus for the construction of the refined middle-class self, something that set them apart from the peasantry and the working classes on the one hand, and the Europeans on the other (Ray 2009).

-The riverine plain of Bengal nurtures a wide variety of fish.
+The riverine plain of Bengal sustains a wide variety of fish.
 While the northern part of Bengal hosts abundant freshwater fish, the southern catchment area sustains diverse fish species due to the fusion of saline water and freshwater.
 Both wet fish and dry fish are consumed in different ways by the Bengalis.
 Popularly known as “shuntki”, DF is emblematic to the cultural oneness of integrated Bengal and Bangladesh.
 A mash of dried and fermented fish with easy-to-chew bones, cooked tenderly with garlic, chillies and onion—complemented with rice is a delicacy for the Bengalis.

 3. Familiarizing the landscape